A good friend of mine suggested I contact you.

 But don’t call her.
 Don’t track her down and hang around her making the deluxe faces alá mopey.
 Don’t do anything.
 Leave her alone.

 And you know what happened?
 It landed on my nose.
-And to hold onto my nose it jammed its long legs right up my nostrils.
+And, by way of hanging onto my nose, it jammed its long legs right up my nostrils.

 So remember: If you let your girlfriend go, and she comes back, refuse to let her stick her feet up your nose.
 It’s not as delightful as you’d think.